bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

     Succ n -> f (foldNat z f n)
 ```

-The translation to the Scott encoded version is very similar to what we did with `subtractOne`.
+The translation to the Scott encoded version is very similar to what we did with `pred`.

 ```haskell
 foldNat :: c -> (c -> c) -> Nat -> c